Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Methodology

-To achieve a comparable distribution and persist decision boundaries against the original template $\mathcal{T}^{*}$, we argue that not only easy-nominal prototypes but some hard-nominal ones are also required.
-Therefore, we present \textbf{P}ixel-level \textbf{T}emplate \textbf{S}election (\textit{PTS}) module to select some hard-nominal prototypes from $\mathcal{T}^{*}$ after containing sufficient easy-nominal prototypes.
-Precisely, \textit{PTS} consists of two steps: \textbf{I)} easy-nominal example-based initialization and \textbf{II)} hard-nominal prototype selection.
-Alg.\ref{alg:PTS} describes the detailed algorithm procedure of the proposed \textit{PTS}.
+In this subsection, we present a novel prototype selection strategy -- \tb{P}ixel-level \tb{T}emplate \tb{S}election (\ti{PTS}) module, which traverses all the pixels to compress the original template set $\mathcal{T}^{(j)*}$ into the tiny one $\mathcal{T}^{(j)K}$ through the sliding windows.
+To achieve a comparable distribution and preserve decision boundaries of the original template $\mathcal{T}^{(j)*}$, we argue that not only easy-normal prototypes but some hard-normal ones are also required.
+Therefore, the proposed \ti{PTS} aims to select some hard-normal prototypes from $\mathcal{T}^{(j)*}$ after containing sufficient easy-normal prototypes.
+Specifically, \ti{PTS} consists of two steps: \tb{I)} easy-normal example-based initialization and \tb{II)} hard-normal prototype selection. \Cref{alg:PTS} describes the detailed algorithm procedure of the proposed \ti{PTS}.

-\textbf{Easy-nominal Example-based Initialization. } Let $(x, y)$ denote the pixel coordinate, for each $\mathcal{T}^{K}_{x,y}$, \textit{PTS} first employs the density clustering method OPTICS \cite{OPTICS} to find the easy-nominal examples from $\mathcal{T}^{*}_{x, y}$.
-These easy-nominal examples are split into several high-density regions $\mathcal{R}=\{r_{i}\}_{i=1}^{M}$, where $M$ indicates the number of regions.
-For each region $r_{i}$, since the easy-nominal examples in $r_{i}$ are close to each other, the region centre $t_{i}$ can be regarded as an easy-nominal prototype, which can be formulated by
+\tb{Easy-normal Example-based Initialization.} Let $(x, y)$ denote the pixel coordinate, for each $\mathcal{T}^{(j)K}_{x,y}$, \ti{PTS} first employs the density clustering method OPTICS \cite{OPTICS} to find the easy-normal examples from $\mathcal{T}^{(j)*}_{x, y}$.
+These easy-normal examples are split into several high-density regions $\mathcal{R}=\{r_i\}_{i=1}^{L}$, where $L$ indicates the number of regions.
+Since the easy-normal examples are close to each other, the region centre $t_i$ can be regarded as an easy-normal prototype, which can be formulated as: